Skip to content

 What's the difference between demand generation strategy and lead generation?

-Lead generation focuses on volume metrics and top-of-funnel activity, measuring success by form fills and contact acquisition.
-Demand generation strategy encompasses the entire revenue system, mapping prospect progression through multiple demand states and optimizing for pipeline quality, sales cycle efficiency, and revenue predictability rather than just lead volume.
+Lead generation chases volume.
+It measures success by form fills and contact acquisition, which tells you almost nothing about pipeline health, sales cycle efficiency, or whether the right buyers are actually progressing.
+Demand generation strategy maps prospect movement through multiple demand states and optimizes for pipeline quality, sales cycle efficiency, and revenue predictability rather than just lead volume.

 What prerequisites are required before implementing a demand generation strategy?

-Companies need marketing automation platform capability, CRM data accuracy above 80%, and executive commitment to cross-functional collaboration.
+Three things have to be in place: marketing automation platform capability, CRM data accuracy above 80%, and executive commitment to cross-functional collaboration, because without all three, the framework stalls before it gets traction.
 The Starr Conspiracy requires dedicated team members from both sales and marketing, typically 5-7 people depending on company size.
 Existing content audit and basic attribution tracking provide helpful foundations but are not mandatory prerequisites.

 How do you measure demand generation strategy effectiveness?